 Our elementary STEM (science, technology, engineering, and math) program embraces 21st century learning through the 4C’s: Critical Thinking, Communication, Creativity, and Collaboration.

 A Typical Day:

-Using scientific method as a foundation, even our youngest learners are able to collect data in journals, conduct and analyze experiments, and share their learning process with others.
+Using the scientific method as a foundation, even our youngest learners can collect data in journals, conduct and analyze experiments, and share their learning process with others.

 - Life cycles

 - Coding and robotics

 - Digital citizenship

 Beyond the support of our school families, our STEM Lab would not be possible without the professional development, support and grant funding of Catholic Schools Center of Excellence (CSCOE) and Minnesota Independent School Forum (MISF), Engineering Is Elementary (eie.org), Code.org professional development, donations from Hess Corporation, and STEM-focused programs developed by St. Thomas University.
 We are grateful for our partnerships with these organizations, as they allow our students to expand their way of thinking, allowing them to do great things!